monkey-sheng/dpBento-sigmod2025/README.md

     ]
 }
 ```
+The key point is that the json file needs to have this specific structure, the actual parameters can be whatever you want them to be.

 ## Create Benchmark `compression`

 Create a new directory named `compression` (ensure that the directory name matches the `benchmark_class` field in your JSON file).